- Alumni & Donors

 - Your grades in law courses you have already completed

-You can apply to be part of the program, while in your M1 or during your gap year, either in January or June.
-The two deadlines for admission are January 15th or June 10th.
+You can apply to be part of the program, while in your M1 or during your gap year.
+The deadline for admission is June 10th.
 You will be called in for an interview once youapplication and then notified by email regarding your admission in the program (which is not automatic) and notified of the name of your supervisor.

 What are my obligations?